Dasharo/docs/docs/unified-test-documentation/dasharo-performance/405-fan-control-measure.md

     apt-get install --assume-yes lm-sensors
     ```

-## FNM001.001 Fan does not stuck after coldboot (Ubuntu 22.04)
+## FNM001.001 Fan does not stuck after cold boot (Ubuntu 22.04)

 **Test description**

 This test aims to verify that the fan does not stuck on initial or any defined
-speed after coldboot.
+speed after cold boot.

 **Test configuration data**